Scorsese says he wanted to 'enrich' past De Niro work with 'The Irishman'

-Set over several decades, “The Irishman” looks at a Pennsylvania organised crime family with Oscar winners De Niro, Al Pacino and Joe Pesci in the main roles.
+Set over several decades, “The Irishman” looks at a Pennsylvania organized crime family with Oscar winners De Niro, Al Pacino and Joe Pesci in the main roles.

 The Netflix movie, which closes the BFI London Film Festival on Sunday, uses digital de-ageing technology to show the characters in their 30s and 40s.
 De Niro, Pesci and Pacino are all in their 70s.